EluneyM/keycloak-unique-attribute-validator-provider/README.md

 ## Prerequisites

 Before you begin, ensure that the `User Profile` feature is enabled in Keycloak.
 By default, this feature is not active.
-To enable it, you must start Keycloak with a specific feature flag.
+To enable it, you must start Keycloak with a specific feature flag. (this action is not required if Keycloak version is 26.2.4)

 ## Enabling User Profile in Keycloak

+IMPORTANT: Check if the feature mentioned below exists in the version of Keycloak you are working with.
+If it is present in the documentation, you probably don’t need to enable it.

 To enable the `User Profile` feature: